 Severe Infection | Systemic inflammatory response, metabolic abnormalities, or critical limb ischemia | Broad-spectrum intravenous antibiotic therapy, combined with prompt surgical debridement |

 By using a comprehensive approach to infection control, healthcare providers can manage and prevent diabetic foot infections.
-This includes proper wound care, topical antimicrobials, and the right antibiotic therapy.
-Keeping blood sugar levels in check and practicing good foot hygiene are also key preventive steps13.
+This includes proper wound care, topical antimicrobials, and antibiotic therapy.
+Keeping blood sugar levels in check and practicing good foot hygiene are key preventive steps.

 “Diabetic foot infections can be polymicrobial, involving both aerobic and anaerobic bacteria.
 Proper infection control and prevention strategies are crucial in managing these complex infections.”